 Each work place is different, however it is important that your employer communicate to you how this new rule may affect your ability to earn overtime compensation.

-For more information or to answer any of your wage and hour questions, please contact Atlanta’s experienced wage and hour lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information or to answer any of your wage and hour questions, please contact Atlanta’s experienced wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.